rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 {{#include ../listings/ch02-guessing-game-tutorial/no-listing-01-cargo-new/Cargo.toml}}
 ```

-If the author information that Cargo obtained from your environment is not
-correct, fix that in the file and save it again.

 As you saw in Chapter 1, `cargo new` generates a “Hello, world!” program for
 you.
 Check out the *src/main.rs* file: